What is the smallest number with exactly 14 divisors?

 factors than the two numbers either side of it".
 Is this conjecture

-In the following grid, how many pairs of numbers can you find that add up to a multiple of 11?
+In the grid below, look for pairs of numbers that add up to a multiple of 11.

-Could you convince someone that you haven't missed any?
+How can you be sure you haven't missed any?

 Thank you to Susanne Mallett from Comberton Village College for introducing us to this problem.